apacheignite/documentation/clustering/cluster-config.md

 [/block]
 Failure detection timeout is used to determine how long a cluster node should wait before considering a remote connection, with another node, failed.

-Every node in the cluster is connected with another node, at the level of discovery SPI.
-Node A sends heartbeats (and other system messages transferred over the cluster ring - discovery SPI) to node B, and if the latter doesn’t reply in `failureDetectionTimeout`, then node B will be kicked off the cluster.
+In Ignite, every node in the cluster is connected with another node, at the level of discovery SPI.
+NodeA sends heartbeats (and other system messages transferred over the cluster ring - discovery SPI) to nodeB, and if the latter doesn’t reply in `failureDetectionTimeout`, then nodeB will be kicked off the cluster.

 This timeout is the easiest way to tune discovery SPI's failure detection feature depending on the network and hardware conditions of your environment.
 [block:callout]